nicolas-E1/nicolas-E1/README.md

 ### Hi there 👋

-I am a passionate Senior Software Engineer with over 15 years of experience in the ever-evolving tech industry.
-I write about software development on [BIT-acora](https://nicolasbracigliano.com/bit-acora/).
+Standing strong with over a decade and a half of hard-won experience in the tech industry, I am a Senior Software Engineer who takes pride in my craft.
+I've seen the landscape of technology shift and transform, and with determination and adaptability, I've grown alongside it.

+I'm Passionate about enabling high-performance teams and driving impactful results.

+I wear my learnings on my sleeve and share my insights on [BIT-acora](https://nicolasbracigliano.com/bit-acora/), crafting a space where ideas, experiences, and software development converge.
+With every word typed, I hope to empower, enlighten, and engage fellow technophiles in our shared quest for knowledge.

 Want to know how more about me?
 Check out my [about me](https://nicolasbracigliano.com/about/) page.